blankaex/blog/_posts/2019-08-26-dont-crunchyroll-your-own-translation.md

 The disparity is quite noticeable when put side-by-side, so you get a rather interesting product when you put the two together.
 Normally you'd have a TLC go over the CR script to check for mistakes and whatnot, and then it's business as usual.
 However, I think there's a bit of a difference between TLCing a fansubber's script and TLCing a pro's script.

 Now I'm aware that professional translators are people too, but the scripts you see are again usually quite "robotic".
 Think machine translation.
-When the TLC does a pass on this script, the difference in styles (as vague and anecdotal as it may sound) often results in a lower quality script than what you'd have if the TLC worked off an OTL.
+When the TLC does a pass on this script, the difference in styles (as vague and anecdotal as this may sound) often results in a lower quality script than what you'd have if the TLC worked off an OTL.

 This is irrespective of the perceived "quality" of the pro script, because the translating style is so fundamentally different.
 So, even if you have an allegedly good pro script, it will still be different to a good fan script, and the result is usually not quite as good.